tangent-vector/mangle/source/reader.md

         kMgEndOfFile = -1,
     };

-Set up to start reading from `string`.
+To start reading from a string, we simply set the cursor of the reader to the beginning of the string.

     <<reader definitions>>=
     void MgInitializeStringReader(